RobertSudwarts/jump/README.md

-# technical assignment from Jump Trading interview
+# Jump Trading -- technical assignment

   *  parse text file:  write a Python script to find out which symbols in fileA are not contained in fileB for groupA and exchanges B and C